Skiing with Arthritis

 Arthritis of the knee and hip are the most common aches and pains that discourage people in their middle and older ages from skiing.
 Yet today, these men and women visit our offices for “lube jobs,” as many call them, in order to enjoy winter sports.
 What has changed?

-The current thinking is that specific growth factors recruit the body’s own stem cells to the joint.
+The current thinking is that specific growth factors recruit the body’s own stem-cell-derived self-repair cells to the joint.
 These further decrease inflammation and promote whatever healing can occur.
 Last year’s thinking—that we should inject stem cells directly—has been replaced, as it is now believed that the directly injected stem cells probably die off too quickly.
-But since all people have billions of stem cells, recruiting them to the site of injury makes the most sense.
-Our research today focuses on which injected bioactive factors are most effective at recruiting stem cells: producing natural HA as a lubricant and decreasing inflammation.
+But since all people have billions of stem cells, activating and recruiting them to the site of injury makes the most sense.
+Our research today focuses on which injected bioactive factors are most effective at recruiting these native repair cells: producing natural HA as a lubricant and decreasing inflammation.
 Our “lube job” of today is a potent cocktail of these factors.
 Many patients report six months to a year of joint pain relief—usually enough to get through the ski season.

 Physical therapy, Pilates, yoga, and workouts with stretching, guided by great trainers and therapists, definitely helps keep arthritic joints moving.
 Stiffness and loss of motion are what people notice the most when returning to skiing, and those activities help tremendously.
 Getting in a hot tub before skiing, and doing a stretching fitness class early in the morning before hitting the slopes, are also great ways to get more enjoyment out of your day.
 Even a pre-ski 20-minute stationary bike spin can do the trick.
 Most of my 70-90-year-olds ski the sweet spot of the day (10 am -2 pm), avoid low visibility or icy days, and smile all the way down the slopes.
 I often write prescriptions that state, “must ski powder.”